aspitarl/PerforM4L/README.md

 ### Fishman

-Patches for use with Fishman Triple Play MIDI to guitar.
+Patches for use with Fishman Triple Play guitar to MIDI.

 * Template gives 6 tracks, one for each string of guitar.
 The midi is then routed to an instrument with 6 chains, one for each string.
 This allows for a separate pitchbend for each string of the guitar.
 The Fishman needs to be set to to Mono mode, as well as auto pitchbend to stop stepping during bends).
 * In order to change the instrument, delete all the chains in the instrument rack except the first one, replace the instrument in that chain, set the pitchbend to +-12 or use the PB_range patch, and then duplicate the chain 5 times.